seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 **`## Fingerprints` is mandatory in every report**: line count and MD5 for `SYSTEM-MAP-CRYPTOCALCUL.md` (plus the revision string from its `## 0.
-Fingerprint` block), for every file the map's `## 0` table lists at the required revision, and for any file the TZ's gate table adds.
-The Architect compares these against the Claude Project copies during the audit; this is how a stale copy is caught in either direction.
+Fingerprint` block), for every file the map's `## 0` table lists at the required revision, and for any file the TZ's gate table adds — and, per anchor, the text §5 step 2 recorded.
+The Architect compares these against the
+Claude Project copies during the audit; this is how a stale copy is caught in either direction.